2ndborn/HairIsArt/README.md

 Each page will have a “Download CV” icon in the footer.

-Each page will have an Instagram icon that when clicked takes the user to the owners Instagram page.
+Each page will have an Instagram icon that when clicked takes the user to an Instagram page.

 Home Page